hawkrobe/StagHunt/bibliography.md

 - No significant sex differences in coordination success

 **Novel Contribution:** Shows communication facilitates both *information discovery* and *coordination*, not just the latter.

-**Relevance:** Highlights role of communication in environments with incomplete information—directly relevant for tasks where optimal strategies must be learned.

 ---